d0wnerr/Dencryptor/README.md

 ![Decrypt](https://github.com/d0wnerr/Dencryptor/blob/main/img/decrypt.png)

-Once valid files are provided, it will decrypt them and you have the option to copy the text or save it as a text file.
+Once valid files are provided, it will decrypt the original message.
+You can copy the text or save it as a text file.